EMT-6 Syngeneic Breast Tumor Model

 • Can be used to test the efficacy of new immuno-oncology treatments and to evaluate the effectiveness of novel combination therapies

-Optimize Your Study Results with Tailored Tools and Services
+Optimize Your Study with Tailored Tools and Services

 Some of our services include: